Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Discussion

-\textbf{Harness, not model.} Every limitation we encountered traces to the harness, and every one is engineering-addressable along four axes. (i)~\textbf{Knowledge.} Two text files unlock cognitive scope the model already has (\S 2.2); required-reading envelopes are a primitive solution; a richer tool layer with structured returns is the scalable one we pursue in companion QMatSuite work\cite{huang2026}. (ii)~\textbf{Tools.} The Reproduce-stage cost on Pizzi 2016 was itself a tool-maturity problem specific to NanoTCAD ViDES (\S 4.1); a tool layer with well-engineered solvers removes that cost amortised across future depth cases\cite{huang2026}. (iii)~\textbf{Compute resource management and planning.} Two related off-the-shelf-CLI artefacts: agents over-subscribe available cores and leak subprocesses across long sessions (a resource-management problem in the orchestrator), and even when explicitly told to spend unlimited time and reproduce every quantity in the paper, they bias toward narrowing scope and finishing rather than going deep (a planning-horizon problem).
-Both reflect using a short-task coding CLI as a long-horizon research orchestrator. (iv)~\textbf{Visual capability.} Agents miss topological differences between band-structure plots even when asked to compare them, extract numerical values from plots with large error, and never spontaneously look back at their own figures during a pipeline --- a multimodal-reading problem the harness can solve through programmatic figure checks and structured plot data.
-Scaling grounded autonomous research means scaling the harness along all four axes, not waiting for a new model.
+\textbf{Harness, not model.} Every limitation we encountered traces to the harness, along four engineering-addressable axes. (i)~\textbf{Knowledge.} Two text files unlock cognitive scope the model already has (\S\ref{sec:scale}); required-reading envelopes are a primitive solution, and a richer structured tool layer is the natural next step~\cite{huang2026a}. (ii)~\textbf{Tools.} The Reproduce-stage cost on Pizzi~2016 was itself a tool-maturity problem; a tool layer with well-engineered solvers amortises that cost across future depth cases. (iii)~\textbf{Compute resource management and planning.} Agents over-subscribe cores, leak subprocesses on long sessions, and even when told to spend unlimited time bias toward narrowing scope and finishing --- both reflect using a short-task coding CLI as a long-horizon research orchestrator. (iv)~\textbf{Visual capability.} Agents miss topological differences between band-structure plots, extract values from plots with large error, and never look back at their own figures --- a multimodal-reading problem the harness can solve through programmatic figure checks and structured plot data.
+Of these, (i) is established by a controlled ablation (\S\ref{sec:aggregate}); (ii)--(iv) are diagnoses from the trace audit and the depth case, not ablations.
+Scaling grounded scrutiny means scaling the harness along all four axes, not waiting for a new model.

+\textbf{Limitations.} Critique coding is single-coder and post hoc (released rule-set and worked examples enable independent recoding; Appendix~\ref{app:methods} M6, Appendix~\ref{app:phase}).
+Only harness axis (i) is backed by a controlled ablation.
+The depth result is one case on one deliberately selected paper --- an existence proof, no cross-paper generalization claimed.
+One model, one harness, one code ecosystem; corpus selection effects (published, open-access, QE-primary, 2010--2024).
+The soft 2--4~h budget bounds attempted scope; open-loop visual behaviour limits self-audit of figures.